🔍 공개 퀴즈 검색

 2. All species have identical niches

-4. Competition never occurs in nature
+4. Competition never occurs between species

 Which is an example of an ecosystem service?